 How to make it:

 - In a small bowl, mix 1/4 cup of warm water with 1 tsp. of Borax.

 - In another small bowl, mix two tablespoons of white glue with 2 tablespoons of warm water.
 Mix in food coloring.

 - Pour the glue and water mixture into the Ziploc bag.

 - Add the 1/2 cup of micro foam beads into the Ziploc bag.
 Squeeze the bag around to make sure the beads are coated with the glue mixture.

 - Pour in the water and Borax mixture.
 Seal the bag and mix the ingredients.
 (The floam will form quickly.)

 - Take the floam mixture out of the bag and mix with your hands.
 I squeezed out excess water into the sink until I got it to the right consistency.

-The kids enjoyed molding the floam into balls, flattening it, or just squeezing it.
+Then the kids played with it!
+They enjoyed molding the floam into balls, flattening it, or just squeezing it.
 It’s a great stress reliever!